 Castelnaudary is a good choice for a rest day.
 There are many beautiful buildings to explore, including the church of Saint-Michel which dominates the skyline and a museum dedicated to the history of the Midi Canal which is housed in the seventeenth-century jail.

 Not far from Castelnaudary (20 minutes by taxi) is Abbaye de Villelongue, a Cistercian monastery founded in 1180.
 Beautifully restored, but left in ruins, the ancient walls retain a rich sense of history and timelessness.
 You can take a quick look around Castelnaudary and visit the abbey here.

-In Castelnaudary, you’ll find a wide range of hotels, chambres d’hôtes and a campground and if you choose to finish your walk here, a daily train service will take you on to either Toulouse or Carcassonne.
+In Castelnaudary, you’ll find a wide range of hotels, chambres d’hôtes and a campground and if you choose to finish your walk here, a daily train service will take you on to either Toulouse, Bram or Carcassonne.